 Many of you know that Elizabeth was not my mother but a dear, precious friend of some 30+ years; however, I realize that many of you don’t know that.
 I got to know her intimately these past few years while my husband, daughter and I cared for her around the clock.
 She was like a grandmother to me, but she was more like a mother to my husband (he had lost his own mother at age 15).
 The picture I have of my husband saying goodbye to Elizabeth this morning, I will never forget.
 I love the way he loved her!

 Elizabeth’s feistiness, wit, and humor held her in good stead for all these many years.
 She was easy to love, a precious gem to all who knew her.
 She loved life, she loved people, and she loved her God.

 In the days ahead, much preparation needs to be done.
 We are also planning a Memorial Service at our church next week.
 Elizabeth’s funeral will be held in Tulsa as she wished.

 I have blogged about Elizabeth several times.
-Here is one of my post about her.
+Here is one of my posts about her.